 Ivy will have two sets of tax consequences.
-First, Ivy will have to give Elias a Form 1099-MISC.
+First, Ivy will have to give Elias a Form 1099-NEC (or a Form 1099-MISC if the transaction is in 2019 or earlier).
 Assuming the cybersecurity services Elias provided were an ordinary and necessary business expense for Ivy, she would be able to deduct the fair market value of the cryptocurrency she paid to Elias.
 Second, Ivy will also have tax consequences for exchanging the cryptocurrency for services.
 If Ivy held the cryptocurrency, with a basis of $2,500, for three years as a business investment before paying Elias, she will have a long-term capital gain of $1,500.

 Paying virtual currency to employees

 Taxpayers who receive cryptocurrency as wages from an employer will treat the fair market value of the cryptocurrency received as subject to social security tax, Medicare tax, Federal Unemployment Tax Act (or FUTA) tax, and federal income tax withholding.
 Depending on the state of the employee, the amount can be subject to state tax rules as well.